 When her sister dies, she discovers several letters about the beautiful artwork her wealthy Jewish family once owned.
 Among this artwork a golden painting that the Nazis had stolen from Maria's formerly wealthy Jewish family.

 It shows Altmann’s aunt Adele Bloch-Bauer, better known as “The Woman in Gold”…

 Altmann then decides that she wants to get back what is rightfully hers.
 Moreover, she wants to remind the people of today of the horrendous injustices that the European Jews suffered under the Nazis.

 "People forget, you see.
 Especially the young.
 I have to do what I can to keep these memories alive".

-Quote by Maria Altmann (Helen Mirren) in the film Woman in Gold.
+Quote by Maria Altmann (Helen Mirren)

 For her cause, she commissions the young lawyer and family friend Randy Schoenberg (Ryan Reynolds).
 When in Vienna, the duo also gets help from the Austrian lawyer and journalist Hubertus Czernin (Daniel Brühl).